GDQuest/website/content/tutorial/godot/gdscript/gdscript-formatter/index.md

-+++
-title = "Format your Code with GDFormat" menuTitle = "Code Formatter"

-author = "nathan"
-date = 2020-07-01
+---
+author: nathan
+date: "2020-07-01T00:00:00-06:00"
-description = "Never format your code by hand again!
-Let GDFormat do it for you."
+description: Never format your code by hand again!
+Let GDFormat do it for you.

-type = "video"
-videoId = "eWbZCQ30vFw"

-difficulty = "beginner"

-keywords = ["godot gdformat", "gdscript toolkit", "gdscript code formatter", "godot code formatter", "gdscript code format"] tags = []
-+++
+difficulty: beginner
+keywords:
+- godot gdformat
+- gdscript toolkit
+- gdscript code formatter
+- godot code formatter
+- gdscript code format
+menuTitle: Code Formatter
+tags: []
+title: Format your Code with GDFormat
+type: video
+videoId: eWbZCQ30vFw
+---

 Godot 3.2 is lacking a code formatter for GDScript.
 Formatting your code by hand is a time-consuming process, time you could instead use to code some more.